The architecture of direct cash transfer to the public will consist of:

 (i).
-National Ministerial Committee – under the Prime Minister with membership of all concerned ministers (Finance, IT, Social Justice, HRD, Minorities, Labour, Health, Food, P&NG, Fertilizers, Planning Commission, UIDAI,).
+National Ministerial Committee – under the Prime Minister with a membership of all concerned ministers (Finance, IT, Social Justice, HRD, Minorities, Labour, Health, Food, P&NG, Fertilizers, Planning Commission, UIDAI,).
 This committee at the highest level would ensure coordination and decision-making at the highest level and impart the necessary urgency to the program.

 (ii).
 National Executive Committee – with the Secretaries of all concerned Ministries as members.
-This committee would meet frequently to coordinate action, ensure adherence to time lines and sort out hitches in the program as it is rolled out.
+This committee would meet frequently to coordinate action, ensure adherence to timelines, and sort out hitches in the program as it is rolled out.

 (iii).
 Implementation Mission and Committees – to work on and finalize all operational and implementation details relating to the design and operation of the transfer system.
-There is a lot work needed to have a smooth roll-out and has to be done in a Mission mode with multiple agencies acting in a coordinated manner.
+There is a lot of work needed to have a smooth roll-out and has to be done in a Mission mode with multiple agencies acting in a coordinated manner.
 The Mission will have the following sub-committees:

 - Cash Transfer Mission – Technology Committee -to focus on the technology, architecture and IT issues.

 - Cash Transfer Mission – Financial Inclusion Committee – to focus on ensuring Universal Access to Banking and achieving complete Financial Inclusion.